Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 eczema on baby's back

-Infant eczema, like adult eczema, appears as patches of red, dry, flaky skin.
+Infant eczema, like adult eczema, appears as patches of dry, flaky, discolored skin.
 Eczema can show up anywhere on your baby’s skin, but it is most common on the cheeks or in the creases of the elbows and knees.

 It sounds pretty straightforward, but sometimes eczema is confused with other common baby skin conditions like cradle cap and neonatal or infant acne, so let’s take a look at how they differ: